matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 Now, how are we effective?
 Well, sometimes we are effective because we calculate really well.
 Like maybe when we are trying to compute trajectories for missiles or something like that.

 But mostly not.
 Mostly areas of human endeavor.
 We are effective because we have learned from our experience, and we can turn that experience into predictive power.
 Whether that is knowing not to step in a giant hole or off a cliff, or walk towards the roaring lion, or how to market to people, or what is the right approach to doing this surgery, or what is the right diagnosis for this problem.

 People are effective because they learn, and they learn from experience and they leverage that.
 And so, I am going to say, "being effective is mostly not about computation, but it is about generating predictive power from information".

-And you have heard me talk about information, right?
+And you have heard me talk about information.
 It is about facts.
 It is about things that happened.
-Experience, especially when we start pulling this into the programming world, experience equals information equals facts about things that actually happened.
+Experience, especially when we start pulling this into the programming world, experience equals information, equals facts about things that actually happened.
 That is the raw material of success.
 In the world, it is for people.
-It should be for programs that either support people or replace people.
-So they can do more interesting things.
+It should be for programs that either support people, or replace people, so they can do more interesting things.

 [Time 0:19:45]